astroveny/aws-bootcamp-cruddur-2023/journal/week10.md

   --capabilities CAPABILITY_NAMED_IAM
 ```
 - Run the script `./bin/cfn/cluster-deploy` to deploy the stack
+- Go to AWS CloudFormation console,
+- Select the stack created previously, then click on **Change sets** tab
+- Select the change set name then click **Execute change set**
-- Update The Hosted Zone main A record and the api A record with the new ALB URL
+- Update The Hosted Zone api.
+A record with the new ALB URL

 #### Service Deployment Script
 [Back to top](#Week-10)